jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (2) Every person who commits an offence against paragraph (a), (c), or (e) of subsection (1) is liable on conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $15,000.
 (3) Every person who commits an offence against paragraphs (b) or (d) of subsection (1) is liable on conviction to a fine not exceeding $5,000.

-### 194 Offences in relation to outward report
+### 194 Offences in relation to advance notice of departure
 (1) If—the person in charge of the craft and the owner of the craft each commits an offence.
-  (a) an outward report delivered pursuant to section 34 is erroneous, misleading, or defective in any material particular; or
+  (a) an advance notice of departure delivered pursuant to section 34 is erroneous, misleading, or defective in any material particular; or
-  (b) any document delivered in support of the report is not genuine or is erroneous or misleading,— (2) Every person who commits an offence against this section is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $15,000.
+  (b) any document delivered in support of the advance notice is not genuine or is erroneous or misleading,— (2) Every person who commits an offence against this section is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $15,000.